fatiando/pooch/README.rst

     # Create a new garage to manage your sample data storage
     GARAGE = garage.create(
         # Folder where the data will be stored.
-We'll join lists and expand users HOME
+For a sensible default, use the default
-        # directories (~) for you.
-If None, uses the default cache folder for your OS.
+        # cache folder for your OS.
-        path=["~", ".mypackage", "data"],
-        # An environment variable that overwrites path of the garage.
-        env_variable="MYPACKAGE_DATA_DIR",
+        path=garage.os_cache("mypackage"),
         # Base URL of the remote data store.
 Will call .format on this string to insert
         # the version (see below).
         base_url="https://github.com/myproject/mypackage/raw/{version}/data/",